Skip to main content

 How to make new xPack Windows Build Tools releases

-This page is intended for those who maintain the xPack Windows Build Tools project and documents how to make new releases.
+This page is designed for maintainers of the xPack Windows Build Tools project and provides documentation on creating new releases.

 Prerequisites

-The Windows binaries are compiled on x64 GNU/Linux, using mingw-w64.
+The Windows binaries are compiled on x64 GNU/Linux, utilising mingw-w64.

 The project is hosted on GitHub: